paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-701-port-security.md

   (B) The Secretary may waive the requirement of subparagraph (A) with respect to an individual if the Secretary determines that it is appropriate to do so based on a complete background check of the individual and a review of all terrorist watch lists to ensure that the individual is not identified on any such terrorist watch list.

+(9) The Secretary may conduct no-notice exercises in Captain of the Port Zones (as described in part 3 of title 33, Code of Federal Regulations as in effect on the date of enactment of the Coast Guard Authorization Act of 2025 [Dec.
+18, 2025]) involving a facility or vessel required to maintain a security plan under this subsection.

 **(d) Nondisclosure of Information.—**

 (1) **In general.—** — Information developed under this section or sections 70102, 70104, and 70108 is not required to be disclosed to the public, including—